-Undergraduate bookkeeping and accounting certificate programs are most commonly found as entry-level programs for individuals looking to enter the field.
+Undergraduate bookkeeping and accounting certificate programs are designed for individuals looking for entry-level work in one of these fields.
 While a few schools do offer programs that combine the two fields, they are typically offered as individual programs.
-Undergraduate certificate programs in bookkeeping prepare students for careers managing an organization's financial records, while accounting programs may include broader topics in financial standards, tax laws and accounting systems and may include an internship.
-These programs are available in on campus and online formats.
+Undergraduate certificate programs in bookkeeping prepare students for careers managing an organization's financial records, while accounting programs may include broader topics in financial standards, tax laws and accounting systems.

 Accounting certificate programs introduce students to the role of accounting in an organization.
-The programs may also instruct in basic financial principles and accounting systems.
+Students can expect to learn about basic financial principles and accounting systems.
 These programs can often be completed in 1-1.5 years and are available in both on-campus and online formats, depending on the school.
-Some programs allow students to complete an internship to gain hands-on training.
+Some programs require students to complete an internship to gain hands-on training.
 Common courses may include:

 - Federal income tax